 How to Apply Leave-In Conditioner

-Applying a leave in conditioner for curly hair correctly is key for great results.
-We'll guide you on how to apply it right.
-This ensures you get the best curly hair leave in conditioners from your product and see a big change in your curly hair's health and ease of styling.
+Applying a leave-in conditioner for curly hair correctly is key for great results.
+Start with a small amount of product and apply it from mid-length to the ends of your hair, running your fingers through to distribute and detangle evenly.
+We’ll guide you on how to apply it correctly.
+This ensures you get the best curly hair leave in conditioners from your product and see a big change in your curly hair’s health and ease of styling.
+With proper application, hair feels softer and more manageable.

 Step-by-Step Guide